 Canadian Financial ETFs can provide a higher yield than a broader Canadian index ETF or some dividend ETFs.
-Depending on your goals (portfolio accumulation or retirement income), there are different options to consider.
+Depending on your goals (portfolio accumulation or retirement income), different options exist within the ETF world of investing.

-When it comes to funds or ETFs, you want to be aware of the MER and the constitution of the the fund as well as understand the strategy.
-For example, some funds pay a high yield than the stocks they hold and it has to do with the active nature of the fund which leads to a higher MER.
+When it comes to funds or ETFs, you want to be aware of the MER and the constitution of the fund and understand the strategy.
+For example, some funds pay a higher yield than the stocks they hold, and it has to do with the active nature of the fund, which leads to a higher MER.

 What is a Financial ETF?

-A Financial ETF is an ETF (Exchange Traded Fund) that focus on the financial or the banking sector.
+A Financial ETF is an ETF (Exchange Traded Fund) that focuses on the financial or banking sector.
 Canadian Financial ETFs are a good way to invest in Canada’s banks since the banks play a major role in the Canadian economy.
-Canada’s banking stocks are characterized by attractive yields and dividend payouts thus offering a good investment proposal to the investors.
+Attractive yields and dividend payouts characterize Canada’s banking stocks, thus offering investors a good investment proposition.

-A Financial ETF can provide an option to invest in the lucrative banking sector on one hand and gain a diversified exposure on the other.
-These ETFs eliminate the need to choose between different banks which now have differentiated business strategies and operate in diversified geographies.
+A Financial ETF can provide an option to invest in the lucrative banking sector and gain diversified exposure.
+These ETFs eliminate the need to choose between banks that now have differentiated business strategies and operate in diversified geographies.

-Investors can find out about the investment objectives, the top ten holdings, distribution frequency (if any), cost and expenses associated with investing in these ETFs, etc. from this guide.
+This guide can inform investors about the investment objectives, the top ten holdings, distribution frequency (if any), cost and expenses associated with investing in these ETFs, and more.

 Best Financial ETFs

-When looking at the Canadian financial ETFs, you have the choice to focus on just the major banks, the banking industry or the overall financial industry which includes life insurance and mortgage companies.
+When looking at Canadian financial ETFs, you can focus on the major banks, the banking industry or the overall financial industry, including life insurance and mortgage companies.

-What makes it interesting to invest in a Canadian Bank ETF is the active management by the fund manager that can increase your income if income is what you seek.
+What makes it attractive to invest in a Canadian Bank ETF is the active management by the fund manager, which can increase your income if you seek income.
 If you were to just buy the 6 Big Banks on your own, you would have a dividend yield average of 4.5% with an expected dividend growth of approximately 8%.
-It makes for a set of core holdings for a Canadian retirement portfolio.
+It often represents the core holdings of a Canadian retirement portfolio.

-If you want more income than you need to become creative and either you start selling covered calls on your own or you let the Bank ETFs managers do that for you.
-I believe it’s a better option than buying into high flying dividend yield stocks since they only fly high for a short time.
+If you want more income, you need to become creative and either start selling covered calls by yourself or get a covered called ETF.
+I believe it’s a better option than buying into high-flying dividend yield stocks since they only fly high for a short time.

 wdt_ID | ETF | Industry | MER | Yield | Net Assets |